 We offer a free shuttle, and require carpools of 3 or more (or those needing accessible parking of course) for on-site parking.
 Hikers can enjoy a moderately strenuous 40 minute hike from the shuttle lot directly to the festival too, and it is a great biking destination.

 Renewable Energy and Education

 We have an amazing line-up of energy conservation, renewable energy, agricultural skills, and “local livelihood” presentations, demos, and mini-workshops throughout the weekend for you to enjoy and learn from.
 Come to the Portal and check out the Electric Vehicles on display.
 Since 2001 we have used solar energy to generate green electricity for two music and entertainment stages.
 You can learn more about renewable energy, land conservation, and organic farming during the Festival from the many community organizations hosting booths at the festival.

 Local Forest Products

 We have built tables and performance stages using locally harvested wood, reducing fuel used to transport lumber to the area and supporting our local foresters, loggers, and sawmills.
-Make sure to visit the portable sawmills, timber framing, and other woodworking booths at the festival to learn more about our local forest resources.
+Make sure to visit the timber framing and other woodworking booths at the festival to learn more about our local forest resources.

 Our “water for the people” policy, provide free potable water rather than selling bottled water.
 Bottled water costs thousands of times more than tap water, and producing and shipping plastic water bottles (90% of which end up in the garbage) requires millions of barrels of oil.
 Bottled water also depletes aquifers that farms and communities around the world rely on.
 Bring your bottle to refill, or buy a re-usable water bottle adorned with the festival logo.